83% of Patients Want Both — The Hybrid Future of Post-Surgical Rehabilitation

 • Pain score tracking — correlated temporally with specific exercises to identify which movements cause problems

-• Surgeon-facing dashboards — structured data the surgeon can review in minutes, not raw data dumps
+• Surgeon-facing dashboards — structured data with one-tap LINE sharing, so the surgeon can review everything in minutes, not raw data dumps

 The future vision connects directly to our implant technology.
 When Discovery R's traffic light feedback system produces real-time pressure data during rehabilitation, that data flows into the same platform the surgeon already uses.
 The "green/yellow/red" signal from the sensor becomes a rehabilitation tool — telling the patient and the PT not just whether an exercise was completed, but whether it was safe.